Chinese-American Planning Council: Main office and branches

 CPC has three main offices located in New York City.
 The main office is located in Chinatown in Manhattan, while the other two branches are located in Flushing, Queens and Sunset Park, Brooklyn.
 Each office provides different services to the community.

 Main office

 150 Elizabeth Street is home to the Chinese-American Planning Council's Administration, Fiscal Office, Human Resources, and Volunteer and Internship Program.
 Located on the edges of Chinatown, Little Italy, Manhattan and SoHo, CPC strives to build a better community for all, not only in Manhattan but Queens and Brooklyn also through satellite branch offices.

 Queens branch

 The Queens branch of the Chinese-American Planning Council was established in 1979 in response to the rapidly growing Chinese American population in Queens, especially in Community Districts 7, 4, and 3.
 The branch serves over 500 individuals daily and is Queens's biggest Chinese American social service agency.
-Services include senior citizen services, youth services, after-school daycare, employment and training, and services to Asian parents of mental retardation and developmental disabilities.
+Services include senior citizen services, youth services, after-school daycare, employment and training, and services to Asian parents of intellectual disability and developmental disabilities.